Skip to content

 Product Categories

-The CRA defines three risk tiers with escalating requirements:
+The CRA (Annex III) defines two main risk tiers with escalating requirements:

 CategoryExamplesConformity Assessment

-Important (Class I)Routers, VPNs, password managers, IoT gatewaysHarmonized standard or third-party
+Important — Class IRouters, VPNs, password managers, IoT gateways, browsersHarmonized standard OR third-party audit

 Impact on Hardware Products